fate83/spoonking/README.md

 - [ ] Users have basic loeffel equipped
 - [ ] Sand can be used to upgrade equipment
 - [ ] Users are shown on a highscore list
+- [ ] User level is capped at 10
+- [ ] User dig sand corresponding to the equipment level

 # Visuals